-- Do pay attention to detail even with the beginning student.
+- Pay attention to detail even with the beginning student.

-- Students come to learn from you, you do not have anything to prove to them (avoid the demigod complex).
+- Students come to learn from you, you do not have anything to prove to them so lets avoid the demigod complex.

-- Remember that ‘Authority’ is not the power to control and change the mind of others but the power to make decisions and be their leader.
+- Remember that ‘Authority’ is not the power to control and change the mind of others but the power to make decisions and lead by example.

 - Do not slow down for the slowest person in class.
 Do not speed up for the fastest person in class.
 Work at a level that keeps everyone motivated and humble.

 - Counting is like chanting, it must be rhythmic, however breaking their rhythm will make them respond to your count not their movement.